 Henriette Müller's work can also be political and almost too hard to look at but isn't this what art is all about - creating a reaction in the viewer

 Henriette Müller has been a wanderer between creative fields and also between different cultures.
-This lead her from Ulm in Southern Germany through Europe via Zambia and Zimbabwe into the USA (where she received a Master of Music degree from Manhattan School of Music in 1994, http://www.msmnyc.edu/) and on to India.
-She lives and works now in Northern Germany.
+This lead her from Ulm in Southern Germany through Europe via Zambia and Zimbabwe into the USA (where she received a Master of Music degree from Manhattan School of Music in 1994, http://www.msmnyc.edu/) and on to India and Australia.
+She lives and works now in Germany.

 Pain, dying, solitude, war – Henriette Müller deals in her work with major subjects of art.
 This is balanced with meditative works that mirror the beauty of this world.